-As part of making any Award, the Compensation Committee may determine the time and conditions under which the Award will vest and may specify partial vesting in one or more vesting Tranches, which may be based solely upon continued employment or service for a specified period of time or may be based upon the achievement of specific performance goals established by the Compensation Committee in its discretion.
+As part of making any issuance, the plan administrator may determine the time and conditions under which the issuance will vest and may specify partial vesting in one or more vesting Tranches, which may be based solely upon continued employment or service for a specified period of time or may be based upon the achievement of specific performance goals established by the plan administrator in its discretion.

-For all purposes of this Plan, "vesting" of an Award shall mean:
+For all purposes of this Plan, "vesting" of an issuance shall mean:

-- (a) In the case of an Option or SAR, the time at which the Participant has the right to exercise the Award. - (b) In the case of Restricted Shares all conditions for vesting, as stated in the Award Agreement or the Incentive Plan, are satisfied. - (c) In the case of Restricted Share Units all conditions for vesting, as stated in the Award Agreement or the Incentive Plan, are satisfied. - (d) In the case of Performance Shares or Performance Units, the time at which the Participant has satisfied the requirements to receive payment on such Performance Shares or Performance Units, which shall not be less than one year from the grant date, except as otherwise provided in [Section 10.2] of the Incentive Plan.
+- (a) In the case of an Option or SAR, the time at which the participant has the right to exercise the issuance. - (b) In the case of Restricted Shares or Restricted Share Units all conditions for vesting, as stated in the issuance Agreement or the Incentive Plan, are satisfied. - (c) In the case of Performance Shares, the time at which the Participant has satisfied the requirements to receive payment on such Performance Shares, which shall not be less than one year from the grant date, except as otherwise provided in the Incentive Plan.

-Vesting need not be uniform among Awards granted at the same time or to persons similarly situated.
+Vesting need not be uniform among issuance granted at the same time or to persons similarly situated.
 Vesting requirements shall be set forth in the applicable Award Agreement.
 Each Award Agreement and each certificate representing securities granted pursuant to the Incentive Plan may bear such restrictive legend(s) as Pubco deems necessary or advisable under applicable law.
-No participant shall have the right to defer the amount of Shares or cash payable upon the exercise or settlement of any Option or SAR, or the transfer of any Restricted Shares upon the vesting thereof.
+No participant shall have the right to defer the amount of Pubco Ordinary Shares or cash payable upon the exercise or settlement of any Option or SAR, or the transfer of any Restricted Shares upon the vesting thereof.

-With respect to an Award of Restricted Shares or RSU, the participant may direct that any withholding of taxes, domestic or foreign, resulting from vesting of such Award occur as set forth in the Incentive Plan.
-If the date of the vesting of any Award, other than an Option or SAR, held by Participant who is subject to Pubco's policy regarding trading of its Shares by its officers and directors and Shares is not within a "window period" applicable to the Participant, then withholding shall be at the applicable statutory withholding amount accomplished by one or more of the methods provided for in the Incentive Plan.
+With respect to an Award of Restricted Shares or RSU, the participant may direct that any withholding of taxes, domestic or foreign, resulting from vesting of such issuance occur as set forth in the Incentive Plan.
+If the date of the vesting of any issuance, other than an Option or SAR, held by a participant who is subject to Pubco's policy regarding trading of its Pubco Ordinary Shares by its officers and directors and Pubco Ordinary Shares is not within a "window period" applicable to the participant, then withholding shall be at the applicable statutory withholding amount accomplished by one or more of the methods provided for in the Incentive Plan.

-If the date of the vesting of any Award, other than an Option or SAR, held by participant who is subject to Pubco's policy regarding trading of its Shares by its officers and directors and Shares is not within a "window period" applicable to the participant, as determined by Pubco in accordance with such policy, then the vesting of such Award shall not occur on such original vesting date and shall instead occur on the first day of the next "window period" applicable to the participant pursuant to such policy.
+If the date of the vesting of any issuance, other than an Option or SAR, held by participant who is subject to Pubco's policy regarding trading of its Pubco Ordinary Shares by its officers and directors and Pubco Ordinary Shares is not within a "window period" applicable to the participant, as determined by Pubco in accordance with such policy, then the vesting of such issuance shall not occur on such original vesting date and shall instead occur on the first day of the next "window period" applicable to the participant pursuant to such policy.